Features

 Interactive Diagram Creation

 For instance, edge creation can be restricted to only connect compatible entities.
 Label editing can be disabled for items that should not be labeled.
-Keep the aspect ratio when resizing certain nodes (e.g. those that show an image which should not be distorted) or group items together the customization possibilities are almost limitless.
+Keep the aspect ratio when resizing certain nodes (e.g. those showing an image should not be distorted) or group items together.
+The customization possibilities are almost limitless.

 All those features work with touch as well as with a mouse, customizable keyboard shortcuts also exist for many common operations.